Updated: Feb 9

 AMH can be indicative of egg reserve but not egg quality, and it is not a good predictor of how readily someone will conceive; it is actually a better indicator of how someone would respond to IVF stimulation, as this article will explain.

 Your AMH level will change over your lifetime.
-This table shows the typical range of AMH at different ages.
+This table shows the mid-range of AMH at different ages but it needs to be stated clearly that many, many fertile women have AMH far lower than these figures.
 AMH is usually quite high in your mid-twenties, and gradually declines until menopause but along the way it can go up and down as your body reacts to lifestyle, nutrition, stress and medications.

 Some GPs will test AMH, but it others argue that it is an expensive and unnecessary test as other tests are more useful for determining what is going on with your cycle; NICE guidelines recommend AMH is not offered routinely as a test to check for premature ovarian deficiency.
 If You Have Low AMH, Will It Keep Going Down?

 Many people assume that AMH only goes in a downwards direction, but it is much more fluid than that.
-The oral contraceptive pill has been shown to cause AMH to decline by up to 50%, smoking can reduce AMH and stress can also be a factor in lower AMH.
-It can take 6 months or so for AMH to recover after an extended period of time on the oral contraceptive pill.
+The oral contraceptive pill has been shown to cause AMH to decline by up to 50%, smoking can reduce AMH, stress can also be a factor in lower AMH and there are a whole host of other things that can cause AMH to be lower than you might expect.
+It can take 6 months or so for AMH to recover after an extended period of time on the oral contraceptive pill - so the worst time to test AMH is shortly after coming off the pill!

 Low AMH can often be improved with diet, lifestyle and acupuncture.
 In an example from my own clinic, a client came to me about 8 months after stopping the oral contraceptive pill having just had had a blood test to check her AMH - the result showed it was quite low for her age.
 A repeat AMH blood test after two cycles of acupuncture showed it had more than doubled in that time to the top of her age range.
+In another example, a client in her early 40s that I worked with for a few months tested her AMH to find it was higher than when she previously tested it a few years earlier.
 Ovarian surgery such as removal of an endometrioma can create scar tissue within an ovary.
-This can also result in a temporarily lower AMH level which can persist for few months after surgery, but normally this will bounce back after about 6 mon
+This can also result in a temporarily lower AMH level which can persist for few months after surgery, but again this will normally this will bounce back after about 6 months.

 AMH and PCOS